8 Fascinating Examples of Light as Architectural Concepts

 - Architect: SANAA/Kazuyo Sejima + Ryue Nishizawa

-The interior is well lit: creating large patches of rectangular, bright spaces, and these punctures filter the light transforming into generous and spacious rooms.
-The views of the surrounding landscape areas subtly diminish the transition between exterior and interiors.
+The interior is well-lit: creating large patches of rectangular, bright spaces, and these punctures filter the light transforming into generous and spacious rooms.
+The views of the surrounding landscape areas subtly diminish the transition between the exterior and interiors.

 “In all my works, light is an important controlling factor,” says Ando.
 The volume of space is defined by the light.
 The profiles of the apertures from where the light introduces into the interior also convey religious meaning next to its physical presence.
 As an instance, it is indicated in the church of Light by Tadao Ando.